ibis-hdl/compiler/Readme.md

   - test_case_name = attribute_specification/attribute_specification_001;
   - test_case_name = use_clause/use_clause_000;

-In 2021, the code of 2018 (git tag R2018) compiles and runs without errors regards to grammar rules.
-Other test are fine.
-Anyway, this is still the main work ground.
+It is even reproducible with the code of 2018 (git tag R2018) and Boost's v1.73 spirit X3 by setting cmake's ExternalProject_Add() GIT_TAG from 1.68.0 to 1.73 (see options_developer.cmake).
+So these errors are imminent in these code base before.
+Anyway, parser is still the main work ground.

 ### App Logging